 Take a temperature calibration, for instance.
 A temperature calibration involves comparing one data logger against the second piece of equipment that has already been calibrated for a particular parameter.
 The reference equipment is a highly precise instrument that is regularly checked by an accredited laboratory.

 During the calibration, the two instruments are left for a set period of time.
 If the two measurements vary at the end of the trial, the instrument that’s being calibrated undergoes maintenance or, in extreme cases, is replaced entirely.

 Data loggers are often used in environments where temperature is vitally important.
 Food manufacturing and processing plants are two common scenarios that often use data loggers.
 Pharmaceutical storage and manufacturing facilities are another.
 In some circumstances, especially with pharmaceuticals, even almost infinitesimal errors can prove deadly.

-These inspection certificates need to be easily accessibly by anyone whenever they’re requested.
-It’s a good idea to have all of your calibration certification available on a publicly-accessibly cloud drive in case of inspection.
+These inspection certificates need to be easily accessible by anyone whenever they’re requested.
+It’s a good idea to have all of your calibration certifications available on a publicly-accessible cloud drive in case of inspection.